-We approved the advanced payment of an annual cash retainer of \$24,000 during the quarterly period beginning October 1, 2017 to each non-employee director (Messrs.
-Saltz, Brown and Richardson) to cover all board and committee meetings, actions by written consent, and attendance fees for the period from October 1, 2017 through September 30, 2018.
-The annual cash retainers are in lieu of previously board approved awards of stock options and any other compensation to non-employee directors for serving on the board of directors and committees.
+We approved the payments of quarterly and annual cash retainers beginning October 1, 2018 to each non-employee director (Messrs.
+Saltz, Brown and Richardson) to cover all board and committee meetings, actions by written consent, and attendance fees.
+The cash retainers are in lieu of previously board approved awards of stock options and any other compensation to non-employee directors for serving on the board of directors and committees.
 We reimburse our non-employee directors for reasonable travel expenses incurred in attending board and committee meetings.
 We also may allow our non-employee directors to participate in any equity compensation plans that we adopt in the future.
 Historically, our directors that are our employees have not received compensation for their service as directors.